 1. Well Met

 She’s having trouble getting around in the aftermath of these events.
 So she needs Emily to move in and help her with how to stuff and with her 14-year-old daughter, Caitlin.
-It’s a good thing that Emily moved in because there is indeed a lot to help out with, including driving her niece Caitlin to the sign-ups for the Renaissance Festival.
-Here she wants to volunteer that summer.
+It’s a good thing that Emily moved in because there is a lot to help out with, including driving her niece Caitlin to the sign-ups for the Renaissance Festival.
+Here, she wants to volunteer that summer.

-However, they are informed that no teenager can sign up if they don’t have an adult to volunteer with them when they arrive.
+However, they are informed that no teenager can sign up if they don’t have an adult to volunteer when they arrive.
 Thus, Emily suckered into being a volunteer at this Renaissance Festival herself.

 She has the fair’s organizer, Simon, breathing down her neck.
 He doesn’t want to change anything.
 He seems to dislike Emily.
-These two keep making bad impressions upon one another.
+These two keep making bad impressions on one another.
 Emily keeps annoying Simon, and Simon keeps bucking every suggestion she tries to make.
 They don’t seem to like each other.
 However, when Simon’s in costume and character at the fair as the devious pirate he plays, he shows Emily a lot of attention, almost as if he likes her.

 Author: Jen DeLuca